 B.A., History, Yale College, 2010

 I am a cultural and social historian of the United States.
 My research explores the intersection of race, ethnicity, and gender in American food culture and economy.
 My first book, "Nourishing Networks: The Public Culture of Food in Nineteenth-Century New Orleans and the Nation" (in progress), examines how daily practices of food production and distribution shaped the development of New Orleans’ public culture in the long nineteenth century.

 For more information about my research and writing see: ashleyroseyoung.com.

-- Historian for the refresh of the exhibition, FOOD: Transforming the American Table, 1950-2015
+- Historian and one of the curators for the exhibition, FOOD: Transforming the American Table

-- Program developer and host of “Cooking Up History”
+- Host and historian of “Cooking Up History”

 - To Market, To Market!
 Urban Street Food Culture Around the Globe, photography exhibition, Student Wall, Perkins Library, Durham, 2017

 - “Agencies Prefer Men!”
 The Women of Madison Avenue, exhibit, Mary Duke Biddle Room, David M. Rubenstein Rare Book & Manuscript Library, Durham, 2016

 - A Delicate Balance: Understanding the Four Humors, exhibit, Josiah Charles Trent History of Medicine Room, David M. Rubenstein Rare Book & Manuscript Library, Durham, 2016

 - Skim, Graduate Student Photography, exhibit, Student Wall, Perkins Library, Duke University, Durham, 2016